jsvirzi/reefer_mon_pipeline/INSTALL.md

     i2c-bcm2708
     i2c-dev

-Reboot the system.
-Then perform the following steps steps
+The driver will be enabled upon subsequent reboot of the system.
+Continue without rebooting the remaining steps, keeping in mind that a reboot will be necessary before using the new system.

+Continuing on...

     sudo apt-get install python-smbus
     sudo apt-get install i2c-tools

-More commands, and some of them overlap with the previous steps
+More commands, and some of them overlap with the previous steps.
+They are kept here because they were copied/pasted from another site.

     sudo apt-get install build-essential python-dev python-smbus python-pip git sudo pip install RPi.GPIO